-Our board of directors is currently authorized to have eight members, and consists of seven members and one vacancy.
+Our board of directors is currently authorized to have, and consists of, eight members.
 Each of our directors holds office until his or her successor has been elected and qualified or until the earlier of his or her death, resignation or removal.